 Finding the Right Rehab Program for You

-When looking for a treatment program for addiction, a person needs to choose one that addresses the underlying causes of why someone drinks to excess or abuses drugs.
+When looking for a treatment program for addiction, a person needs to choose one that addresses the underlying causes of why someone drinks excessively or abuses drugs.
 This is because these factors drive someone to drink to excess or misuse drugs.
 Comprehensive treatment therapy tackles the addiction itself and any emotional trauma or mental sickness that the individual is self-medicating with alcohol or drugs.
 This is in contrast to standard treatment therapies, which only treat addiction.

 The term “holistic” treatment can also refer to this method of treatment.
 Even though it may be unpleasant to do so, working through the issues that arise from aggression and anger is a necessary step toward attaining long-term recovery.
 Even though working through these issues is a vital component of establishing long-term sobriety, this is true.